Dwight

 Week 2-4: Building

-• Add 2-3 new prompts per day
+• Add 2-3 new prompts per day as you encounter recurring tasks

 Month 2-3: Refinement